AmirSavand/expensephere-web/README.md

 - `WalletFormModal` is used for creating and editing a wallet.
 - `CategoryFormModal` is used for creating and editing a category.
 - `EventFormModal` is used for creating and editing an event.
+- `TagFormModal` is used for creating and editing an tag.
 - `TransactionFormModal` is used for creating and editing a transaction.

 ### Invoice Templates